btmorr/scala-boost/tutorial/session1.md

 ## How to display the output?

-[probably start with live update field in the notebook] [webapp? combined with the one that changes the db settings?]
+[start with live update field in the notebook]

 ## Done!